giln/giln.github.io/_posts/2016-1-12-Swift-AllMan-Style-Formatting.md

 I've always preferred Allman Style rather than 1TBS Style.

-For objective-C i was using [BBUncrustify](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode) to automatically format my code to Allman Style.
+For objective-C i was using [BBUncrustify](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode) to automatically format my code to Allman Style on save.

 However, neither clang-format nor Uncrustify work at the moment for Swift langage.